Eschatologue/CM_wiki/docs/character-creation/feat/index.md

 - Prerequisite: Cleric class

 ### Ability Score Requirements
-Many feats require a minimum score in one or more ability scores.
+Many feats require a minimum score in one or more Ability Scores.
 This ensures that only characters with a particular aptitude can benefit from the feat.

 **Example:**
 - Prerequisite: Strength 13+